ipdk-io/networking-recipe/docs/guides/es2k/compiling-p4-programs.md

 Container to compile a P4 program to build artifacts, including the `.pkg` file, that can be deployed on ES2K.

-The list of supported host OSes are listed in the "Supported Operating Systems" section of the IPU Software User Guide (RDC Doc#778226), henceforth referred to as the "IPU SWG".
+The supported host OSes are listed in the "Supported Operating Systems" section of the IPU Software User Guide (RDC Doc#778226), henceforth referred to as the "IPU SWG".